Slow medium

 • Light travels through a vacuum at 299,792 kilometres per second.

-• Light travels through other media at lower speeds.
-In some media, it travels at a speed which is nearer the speed of light as it passes through a vacuum and in others it travels much more slowly.
+• Light travels through other materials at lower speeds.
+In some materials, it travels at a speed closer to the speed of light in a vacuum, and in others, it travels much more slowly.

-• It is useful to know whether a medium is fast or slow to predict what will happen when light crosses the boundary between one medium and another.
+• It is useful to know whether a material is fast or slow to predict what will happen when light crosses the boundary between one material and another.

-• If light crosses the boundary from a medium in which it travels fast into a material in which it travels more slowly, then it will bend towards the normal.
+• As light crosses the boundary from a medium in which it travels fast into a material in which it travels more slowly, then it will bend towards the normal.

-• If light crosses the boundary from a medium in which it travels slowly into a material in which it travels more quickly, then the light ray will bend away from the normal.
+• As light crosses the boundary from a medium in which it travels slowly into a material in which it travels more quickly, then the light ray will bend away from the normal.